nexusformat/definitions/manual/source/applying-nexus.rst

 This is even easier.
 Some XML editing is necessary.
 Fire up your XML editor of choice and open a file.
 If your XML editor supports XML schema while editing XML, it is worth to load ``nxdl.xsd``.
 Now your XML editor can help you to create a proper NXDL file.
 As always, the start is an empty template file.
-This looks like :ref:`ExNxdlTemplate`.
+This looks like the XML code below.

-This is just the basic XML for a NXDL definition.
-It is advisable to change some of the documentation strings.
+.. note:: This is just the basic XML for a NXDL definition.
+	It is advisable to change
+	some of the documentation strings.

 .. compound::